SwarmUS/esp32-boilerplate/README.md

 As can be seen in the scripts, the target can be run locally with a make run command and on the esp32 using the idf.py python script to flash and open a serial on the esp32.
 The esp32 target could be changed in the future to use openocd.

 The project includes a target called ``openocd-flash`` that will flash the program over JTAG with the adafruit ftd2232h breakout board.
 For other adapters, other .cfg might need to be supplied.

+#### Debugging
+To debug using CLion, you can create a run configuration using the Embedded Gdb Server template.
+Follow these steps to create this configuration:
+1. Create a new configuration using Embedded GDB Server Template
+2. Set the executable to the .elf file of the project
+3. Select the xtensa gdb located under .espressif (exemple path: ```/home/casto/.espressif/tools/xtensa-esp32-elf/esp-2020r2-8.2.0/xtensa-esp32-elf/bin/xtensa-esp32-elf-gdb```)
+4. For download executable, select ``None``.
+This will be done manually while launching the gdb server (aka openocd)
+5. For target remote args, enter ``localhost 3333``
+6. For the GDB server, choose the one provided with the esp tool chain, similarly to the gdb (example path: ``/home/casto/.espressif/tools/openocd-esp32/v0.10.0-esp32-20191114/openocd-esp32/bin/openocd``)
+7. For the GDB server args, enter these args, modifying the paths to your project: `` -s share/openocd/scripts -f /home/casto/git/Sherbrooke/SwarmUs/esp32-boilerplate/tools/openocd/adafruit-esp.cfg -c "program_esp /home/casto/git/Sherbrooke/SwarmUs/esp32-boilerplate/cmake-build-target/esp32-boilerplate.bin 0x10000"``

-Debugging is supported in VS Code.
-Here is the launch and task files necessary.
-Some changes to properly resolve paths are needed: launch.json
+Debugging is also supported in VS Code.
+Here is an example launch and task files necessary.
+Some changes to properly resolve paths are needed (changes to the user and version might be required): launch.json
 ````json
     {